-This introductory article covers the basics of galvanized steel, as well as the many welding challenges and how to solve them.
+This introductory article covers the basics of galvanized steel, as well as the many challenges and how to solve them.
 But let’s start with the short answer:

 You can weld galvanized steel with your regular equipment and procedures if you remove the coating first.
-Otherwise, the coating makes welding harder because it creates additional fumes and many welding defects.
+Otherwise, the coating makes welding harder because it creates additional fumes and many defects.
 To control these issues, you need to adapt your fume protection, equipment, and techniques.

 Simple home or small workshop projects or repairs that will take static loads are easy to weld.